-- If you’re buying a travel trailer or something simpler, your state probably will not require you to be a separate policy for your RV.
+- If You’re Buying a Travel Trailer or Something Simpler, your state probably will not require you to have a separate policy for your RV.
 It’s up to you to make sure you’re covering your investment and liability.
 (Your lien holder may require you to have a minimum amount of insurance.)
 We’ll get to that in a bit.

 Insuring a Class A, B, and C Motorhome

 Let’s face it.
 You can do a lot of damage with an RV, especially a Class A Motorhome which can be up to 75 feet long.

 Any Motorhome, whether Class A, B, or C, is a moving vehicle and must meet your state Department of Transportation’s insurance requirements.

 Just like with a car, you’ll need to address:

 If you collide with another vehicle on the highway, or even in a parking lot, and investigators determine you were at fault, you’ll be personally responsible for the other driver’s injuries and for the damage to the other vehicle.

 In an RV, you also have to consider liability while you’re parked.
 Someone could trip on a power connector and land on a hot grill, suffering second-degree burns, for example.